Free Shipping on Orders over $75 to the Contiguous US

 Mold is a problem that many microgreens growers face and it can become a consistent problem if you aren't prepared for it.
 Having the knowledge to identify and troubleshoot mold can help save a lot of headaches, wasted trays, and time in the future.

-In order to combat and prevent mold on microgreens, we need to understand it better: what causes it?
+To prevent mold on microgreens, we need to better understand what causes it.
 How can we prevent it?
 Preventing mold comes down to a few key issues that cause excess moisture in the growing space - a prime factor in mold growth.

 "Is it mold or root hairs?" has to be one of the most common questions new growers have when growing their first tray of microgreens.
 To the untrained eye, they can look the same, but with some practice and reference photos, you will easily be able to identify their distinct differences.

 Root hairs are thin, featherlike cilia that grow out from the roots to increase the surface area of the new seedling to help with nutrient uptake.
-They will not have an odor and will only appear around the root of the sprout.
+They will not have an odor and will appear only around the sprout's root.

-If you're unsure whether you have root hairs or mold on your microgreens, the Rinse Test, discussed more in detail below, will help you know for sure if you are dealing with mold or fuzzy root hairs.
+If you're unsure whether you have root hairs or mold on your microgreens, the rinse test, discussed in more detail below, will help you determine whether you are dealing with mold or fuzzy root hairs.

 When you're identifying mold on your microgreens, there are some key factors to keep in mind.
 Mold, often appearing as spider-web-like strands, can overtake a tray of microgreens when given the right conditions.
 Mold and fungi thrive without proper drainage, air circulation, and lighting.